 I loved Aswan.
 The Nile River runs right through the main city and it’s such a drastically different environment than Cairo – the air is a bit clearer, the mood is brighter, the streets are less hectic.
 With rolling hills, a beautiful river and plenty of palm trees, Aswan is absolutely beautiful and a must.

 I recommend Sofitel Legend Old Cataract.
+It’s the must-do in your luxury Egypt itinerary.
 This gorgeous resort is perched right on the Nile with an infinity pool, multiple fine dining options and an immaculate spa.
 Plus the resort has some incredible history behind it: Agatha Christie wrote Death on the Nile while staying there, and Winston Churchill & Jimmy Carter have roamed the halls.

 Sail and swim in the Nile River.
 An absolute must-do.
 The Nile is so beautiful and the water is incredibly refreshing!